-Eleanor Morton is a Scottish stand-up, writer and actor who started doing comedy when she was 18 years old.
-She is also a performer with the award winning London comedy groups Weirdos and Comedian’s Cinema Club.
-Recently she’s become a board member of ACMS, after some more famous and successful comedians were purged.
-That’s how you get ahead, kids.
+Eleanor Morton is a Scottish stand-up, writer and actor who started performing stand-up when she was 18 years old.
+She is also a performer with the award-winning London comedy groups Weirdos and Comedian’s Cinema Club, and a board-member of alternative night ACMS

 Eleanor is based in London and regularly returns to perform in Scotland as well.

 ‘Smart, biting and Funny’ (The Wee Review, ★★★★)

 “A thoroughly enjoyable hour of accomplished and skilful stand-up” The Skinny

 ‘Charmingly Whimsical’ The Guardian

 ‘Eleanor Morton is a delight – clever, inventive and super funny’ Josie Long